Kronos9247/Affix-Lib/README.md

 # Affix-Lib
-This is a simple reimplementation of the affix component in Bootstrap
+This "Library" implements affix like in bootstrap3.
+Unfortunately they removed it from bootstrap4!